 – City of Toronto Urban Design Award Jury

-The Six Points Interchange has received a City of Toronto Urban Design Award of Merit in the Large Places and/or Neighbourhood Designs category.
 The design transforms the freeway-style “spaghetti junction” at the convergence of Dundas St. W, Kipling Ave., and Bloor St. W. into three pedestrian friendly at-grade intersections and a network of new streets.
 This major city development project is not only the first set of intersecting complete streets to be designed and constructed in Toronto, but will also transform Etobicoke as a regional hub.